-Understanding endometriosis, and pelvic pain starts with understanding the menstrual anatomy and the hormones of menstruation, the neural pathways related to organs involved with endometriosis implants.
+Understanding endometriosis and pelvic pain starts with understanding menstrual anatomy, hormones involved in menstruation, and the neural pathways related to organs involved with endometriosis implants.
 Pelvic pain originates from the layer covering the organs, and their connecting structures, namely the peritoneum.
-Additionally pain also be due to dysfunction of the organ deeply infiltrated and involved by endometriosis.
-The mechanism of pain caused by endometriosis is extremely complex and completely not understood.
+Pain can also be due to the dysfunction of the organ deeply infiltrated by endometriosis.
+The mechanism of pain caused by endometriosis is extremely complex.
 Endometriosis is the most common cause of pelvic pain in women in their menstrual years, and pelvic pain is the most common symptom of endometriosis.While most women experience mild cramps, not all cramps are painful.
-Those women with endometriosis, however, experience excessively painful cramps with their menstruation that may progressively worsen in severity and duration as well as heavier menstrual flow.
-Cramps, or pelvic discomfort and pelvic distress in sustained version, could be described as dull, or sharp stabbing, twisting, penetrating, or pulsating.
+Women with endometriosis, however, experience excessively painful cramps with menstruation that may progressively worsen in severity and duration.
+Cramps, or pelvic discomfort and distress, can be described as dull, sharp, stabbing, twisting, penetrating, or pulsating.
 In the initial implantation stages of endometriosis, before deep infiltration or invasion, the pain is nonspecific and very commonly associated with gastro-intestinal symptoms.
-These symptoms are nausea, vomiting, bloating, gas, fluid retention, diarrhea.
-In the later stages when fibrosis and nodule formation progress into invasion and infiltration, severe symptoms of constipation, and painful bowel movement, painful intercourse.
+These symptoms include nausea, vomiting, bloating, gas, fluid retention, and diarrhea.
+In later stages when fibrosis and nodule formation progress into invasion and infiltration, severe symptoms of constipation, painful bowel movement, and painful intercourse may begin.

-Every month the uterine lining called endometrium, sheds in the absence of conception.
-Endometrium consists of swollen glands and blood vessels to accommodate pregnancy.
+Endometriosis pain is always pelvic in location and overlaps with menstruation.
+Every month the uterine lining (the endometrium) sheds in the absence of conception.
+The endometrium consists of swollen glands and blood vessels to accommodate pregnancy.
 The uterus must contract to expel this debris through its opening called the cervix.
 A deficiency in the prostaglandins may also play a role in this process.
 Other factors causing incomplete and ineffective emptying of the endometrial cavity are uterine anomalies such as intrauterine septum, arcuate cavity, and rudimentary horn.
-When the endometrial cavity and its menstrual debris is deposited into the inner peritoneal cavity through the tubal openings, the process is called the retrograde menstruation also known as menstrual reflux or regurgitation.
-While most women experience this process, the volume of the menstrual debris could be excessive in the amount due to factors causing heavy periods.
-In young girls, and adolescents coagulopathies such as Von Villa Brand disease, thrombocytopenia, factor 8 Laden must be ruled out.
-Endometrial polyps, fibroids submucosal and adenomyosis develop from uterine muscle tissue and the must be considered in women of later age with any type abnormal uterine bleeding.
-Heavy menstrual bleeding with pain is called menorrhagia and dysmenorrhea respectively, and point the uterus mainly as the source of pelvic pain.
+When the endometrial cavity and its menstrual debris is deposited into the inner peritoneal cavity through the tubal openings, the process is called the retrograde menstruation.
+While most women experience this normally, the volume of menstrual debris could be excessive due to factors causing heavy periods.
+In young girls and adolescents, coagulopathies such as Von Villa Brand disease, thrombocytopenia, factor 8 Laden must be ruled out.
+Endometrial polyps, fibroids submucosal, and adenomyosis develop from uterine muscle tissue and must be considered in older women with any type abnormal uterine bleeding.
+Heavy menstrual bleeding with pain is called menorrhagia and dysmenorrhea respectively, and point mainly to the uterus as the source of pelvic pain.

 or have your case reviewed by clicking here.